 Most repls will function normally on firewalledreplit.com, but those that depend on being able to access the external internet might not function as expected.

-For IT administrators who may wish to enforce the use of firewalledreplit.com rather than replit.com, [this document]/teams-edu/it-administrators-toolkit) provides guidance on how that can be done.
+For IT administrators who may wish to enforce the use of firewalledreplit.com rather than replit.com, this document provides guidance on how that can be done.

 What is different about firewalledreplit.com?